tyrichardson/little-material-ui-demo/README.md

+This project is from Coding the Smart Way's tutorial on Material-UI for React, and it uses the contentful API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>